 Elisa Riedo is Professor of Chemical and Biomolecular Engineering at New York University Tandon School of Engineering.
 She is also Professor of Physics at NYU College of Arts and Science and affiliated Professor of Mechanical Engineering.
 Previously, Riedo was Professor of Physics at the Georgia Institute of Technology from 2003 to 2015.
 She graduated summa cum laude in Physics at the University of Milano, and obtained a Ph.D. in Physics in 2000 with a joint thesis between the University of Milano, and the European Synchrotron Research Facility (ESRF) in Grenoble, France.
 She then worked as postdoctoral fellow at the Ecole Polytechnic Federale de Lausanne (EPFL) in Switzerland.
-Riedo was a Professor of Physics at the Georgia Institute of Technology from 2003 to 2015.
 She is particularly well known for her pioneering work in thermal scanning probe lithography (tSPL), a novel and sustainable nanofabrication technique with applications in biomedicine, nanoelectronics, and magnetic materials.
 She has also made fundamental contributions in nanomechanics, graphene, diamene, 2D materials, and nano-confined water.
 She is widely published, and has received multiple grants from the National Science Foundation, the Department of Energy, and the Department of Defense.
 She is a Fellow of the American Physical Society.

 University of Milano, Italy 2000